You've paid your debt, now get your pardon. Start!

 Driving and weapon prohibitions are not considered part of your sentence when determining eligibility.

 Once received by the Parole Board of Canada (PBC), summary offences will be processed within 6 months while indictable offences take 12 months.
-In the unlikely event the PBC proposes to deny your application, they can take up to two years to complete.

 Under the Criminal Records Act (CRA), the PBC is responsible for granting record suspensions, which removes your criminal record from the Canadian Police Information Centre.
 Your record will be set aside allowing you to access opportunities for employment, education, volunteering and more.